-If you visit the website of Box.com then you probably feel that it is for professional only.
-Well, you probably are right but even for personal usage you can go for Box.com as it allows 10GB free space.
+If you visit the website of Box.com, then you probably feel that it is for professionals only.
+Well, you probably are right, but even for personal usage, you can go for Box.com as it allows 10GB free space.
 It is a cloud-based tool so it also can be sync with your tablet or smartphone and thus you can use it from there also.
 What makes Box.com as not a preferred cloud-based drive is that it allows the only 250MB for a single file upload which is far too less in comparison to many other such online drives.

 #6.
 Amazon Family Vault

 Amazon is the biggest online marketing company, and that too has come up with sharing idea a few months back which is called Amazon Family Vault.
 Amazon allows you to store 5GB of pictures and share with your 5 family members only.
 Yes, you can share your pictures with your family only if you are using Amazon’s drive.
 You can directly load pictures from your camera, smartphone or tablet and it can also take an automatic backup as well.